logo

 Enzymes are a key component of your biological system.
 They act as triggers in your body, speeding up biochemical reactions and maintaining life as you know it.
 But, side effects are sometimes seen leading to specific health conditions.

-Advantages and disadvantages of enzymes in the body
+Advantages and disadvantages of enzymes in your body

 Frequently asked questions (FAQ)